3 Best Landmarks in Worcester, MA

 Specialty:

-Historic Preservation Event Rentals Summer Camps Events Historical Building and Places Exhibitions Cultural Activities Collections Weddings Private Occasions & Guided Tours
+Historic Preservation Event Rentals Summer Camps Events Historical Buildings Exhibitions Cultural Activities Collections Wedding Ceremonies Private Occasions Guided Tours

-Salisbury Mansion was built in 1772 and serves as a well-known historic house museum in the city.
-The Mansion is originally intended as a mansion and a store, it was the residence of Stephen Salisbury, the Gentleman Merchant.
-The two-story wooden building is finished in flashboard wood, making it look like stone.
-Over the years, Salisbury Mansion has undergone significant changes, transitioning from a rooming house to a gentleman's club.
-Additionally, the living quarters have been expanded, including a library, double drawing rooms, and chambers for family and staff use on the upper level and It is widely considered one of New England's best-documented historic house museums.
+Salisbury Mansion was constructed in 1772 and serves as a well-known historic house museum in the city.
+The mansion is a combination of a mansion and a store, and it served as the residence of Stephen Salisbury, the Gentleman-Merchant.
+The mansion is an elegant architectural feature, and its well-preserved interiors paint a vivid picture of colonial life.
+The two-story wood-frame building is finished in flashboard wood treated to resemble stone.
+Over the years, the mansion has undergone numerous changes, from a rooming house to a gentleman's club.
+The site has expanded to include a library, double drawing rooms, and chambers above for family and staff use.
+Salisbury Mansion offers free admission for all visitors.

 Reviews | Play Video | Write a Review